Carbon monoxide poisoning

 Getting treatment in an oxygen chamber.
 This is called hyperbaric oxygen therapy.
 It involves breathing pure oxygen in a chamber for a set amount of time.
 The air pressure in the chamber is 2 to 3 times higher than usual.
 This helps replace carbon monoxide with oxygen in the blood.

 Hyperbaric oxygen therapy might be used for severe carbon monoxide poisoning.
 It helps protect heart and brain tissue from carbon monoxide damage.
 Hyperbaric oxygen therapy might also be used or pregnant women to protect unborn babies from damage from carbon monoxide poisoning.

 Preparing for an appointment

-If you or someone you're with develops signs or symptoms of carbon monoxide poisoning — headache, dizziness, nausea, shortness of breath, weakness, confusion — get into fresh air immediately and call 911 or emergency medical help.
+If you or someone you're with has symptoms of carbon monoxide poisoning, get into fresh air immediately and call 911 or emergency medical help.
+Symptoms can include headache, dizziness, nausea, shortness of breath, weakness and confusion.

-Hospital staff will need critical information as soon as you arrive.
+The health care team at the hospital will need information as soon as you arrive.
 On the way to the hospital, try to prepare to answer questions about: